 We are blessed to have volunteers from all age groups — from young people just out of high school, to people in mid-career, to retirees, and everyone in between.
 Our volunteers come from all over the United States and from many different backgrounds, professions, and experiences.
 Their commonality is that they feel called to serve in Appalachia and are attracted to the values of Community and Spirituality and/or personal reflection.

 How long is the commitment?

 We ask short-term volunteers to commit a minimum of three weeks of service.
 Long-term volunteers serve one year initially, with an opportunity to apply for a second year.
 Our summer camp volunteers typically make a commitment of 3-9 weeks.
-We also have one-week opportunities for groups of five or more.
+We also have one-week opportunities for groups of three or more.